LeaoMartelo2/wireframe_game/README.md

     - [gcc](https://gcc.gnu.org/)
     - Any other dependencies are baked in the project itself.

- - To compile, just run `make -j4` at the project's root.
+ - To compile, just run `make` at the project's root.
  - This will provide you with a 'wireframe' binary.

 ### Microsoft Windows